 Source: BC place name cards, or correspondence to/from BC's Chief Geographer or BC Geographical Names Office

 "After wife of A.C.
-Anderson, Hudson's Bay Company officer." [widely circulated and often repeated, but not correct.]
+Anderson, Hudson's Bay Company officer." [the explanation published in the 15th Report GBC is widely circulated and often repeated, but is not correct.]

 Source: 15th Report of the Geographic Board of Canada, 31 March 1917 (supplement to the Annual Report of the Dept of the Interior, 1917, Ottawa)